 Sconset Bluff Walk

-Sconset Bluff Walk is the most picturesque scenic walk open to the public in Nantucket.
+Sconset Bluff Walk is the most picturesque scenic walk open to the public in Nantucket and one of the nicest hikes on the East Coast.
 This hidden path starts, coming from the roundabout entering the village and walking down to the beach, to the left before stepping down to the actual beach.

 The path continues on the road through houses until you get to a left curve and you see the track starting beneath the trees in front of you.
 As you walk up the trek until the trees open up, take a U-turn to your right.
 Finally, you find yourself in front of the trail sign where Sconset Bluff Walk starts.
 The rest of the path goes along the cliffside looking out on the stunning beach.
 The only thing in between are lush, wild-growing bushes tangled in colorful wildflowers laid out like a rough yet smooth carpet to meet the fine, white sand.